andreh11/qrop/README.md

 ## Features

-* **Crop planning −** build crop plans including expected yields and harvest windows.
+### Plan your season

+Define your crop plan: plantings, crop, varieties, bed lengths, spacings, expected yields...
+Autogenerate sowing and planting tasks and get seed quantities, flats to start.
+Visualize each season of your plan.
 Easily create, duplicate, delete, batch-edit, sort and filter successions.

-* **Task management and recordkeeping −** plan your tasks (weeding, seeding, planting, stale seed bed, cultivating, etc.) and dynamically keep track of them.
-* **Field map −** define your field map and assign planting to your beds.
+### Keep track of your tasks

+Get a week-to-week list of your tasks: sowing, planting, weeding, pruning, irrigating...
+Quickly filter overdue, due and done tasks.
+Track your labor cost by task.

+### Effectively manage your crop rotations

+Define your crop map: drag n' drop your plantings on your crop map.
+Get the crop history of every single bed to ensure good rotations.

 ## Planned features